Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon R9 390 8G should theoretically perform a lot faster than the GeForce GTX 970 overall. (explain)
+Memory BandwidthIn theory, the Radeon R9 390 8G should be quite a bit faster than the GeForce GTX 970 overall. (explain)

-Texel RateThe Radeon R9 390 8G should be much (about 47%) more effective at AF than the GeForce GTX 970. (explain)
+Texel RateThe Radeon R9 390 8G is quite a bit (approximately 47%) faster with regards to anisotropic filtering than the GeForce GTX 970. (explain)

-Pixel RateThe GeForce GTX 970 will be a little bit (approximately 5%) better at full screen anti-aliasing than the Radeon R9 390 8G, and should be able to handle higher resolutions while still performing well. (explain)
+Pixel RateThe GeForce GTX 970 is a bit (approximately 5%) more effective at FSAA than the Radeon R9 390 8G, and also should be able to handle higher screen resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison